Spectral decoupling in many-body quantum chaos

-One of the more interesting properties of $1$-invariance is it implies that 2-point functions $\langle A(t) A \rangle_{\mathcal{E}_t}$ are close to their spectrally decoupled versions $\langle A(t) A \rangle_{\widetilde{\mathcal{E}}_t} \approx \CR_2(t)/d^2 \langle A A \rangle$.
+One of the more interesting properties of $1$-invariance is it implies that 2-point functions $\langle A(t) A \rangle_{\mathcal{E}_t}$ are close to their spectrally decoupled versions $\langle A(t) A \rangle_{\widetilde{\mathcal{E}}_t} \approx (\CR_2(t)/d^2) \langle A A \rangle$.
 For the 3-local system, which becomes unitarily invariant, all 2-point functions should become close to $\vev{A(t)A}_{\widetilde \CE_t} = \frac{\CR_2(t)-1}{d^2-1}$.
 For time-reversal symmetric systems, the invariant 2-point function depends on if the operator is even or odd, but again are expressions in terms of $\CR_2$ (given in Eqn.~\eqref{eq:Oinv2pt}).
-In Figure \ref{fig:inv2ptsR2}, we zoom in on the late time floor of the 2-point functions $\vev{A(t)A}$ for our 3-local and 2-local Hamiltonians, again for Pauli operators $A$ of all different weights (randomly sampling six operators of a given weight).
+In Figure \ref{fig:inv2ptsR2}, we zoom in on the late time floor of the 2-point functions $\vev{A(t)A}$ for our 3-local and 2-local Hamiltonians, again for Pauli operators $A$ of all different weights (randomly sampling operators of each weight).
 Plotted on top of the 2-point functions are the invariant 2-point functions computed in terms of $\CR_2(t)$.
 The late time 2-point functions are mostly closely clustered around their respective invariant counterparts.

 We note that in Figure \ref{fig:2ptsR2}, the correlation functions of single site Pauli operators decay slower than correlation functions of multi-site Paulis.
 In the left panel of Figure~\ref{fig:inv2ptsR2}, for the 3-local system the band above the approximately $1$-invariant 2-point functions consists of 2-point functions of single site Paulis.
 In the right panel of Figure~\ref{fig:inv2ptsR2}, for the 2-local system the top band consists of correlation functions of 2-site Pauli operators.
 It would be interesting to better understand these features.